Naomi Kramer: German Jewish Children's Literature

 German Jewish children's literature is an exhibit that originates in Oldenburg, Germany.
 Kramer designed and wrote the pedagogical guide, in addition to organizing several educational programmes, which accompanied the exhibit in Montreal.
 It created unprecedented opportunities for dialogue between third generation Germans and Jews and was presented in cooperation with the Goethe Institute and the Saidye Bronfman Centre for the Arts.

 Congregation Shaar Hashomayim Museum

 Congregation Shaar Hashomayim Museum was launched September 15, 2001.
 She was curator of this cogent historical analysis of Ashkenazi Jews in Canada from 1850 to present.

 Canadian Jewish Virtual Museum and Archives

 Canadian Jewish Virtual Museum and Archives was supported by a grant from Canadian Heritage.
 The exhibit brings educational opportunities in the areas of tolerance, human rights, civil liberties, and Canada's role as an internationally recognized leader and promoter of minority group rights from within the history of Canadian Jews.
 A unique feature of this exhibit is the custom designed database, which enabled all Canadian Jewish organizations to preserve and record their history.

 Awards

 Gold Medal of Honour for Services to the Republic of Austria

-On the 18th September 2019 Naomi Kramer received a Decoration of Honour for Services to the Republic of Austria from the Austrian Ambassador to Canada, Dr. Stefan Pehringer.
+On 18 September 2019 Naomi Kramer received a Decoration of Honour for Services to the Republic of Austria from the Austrian Ambassador to Canada, Dr. Stefan Pehringer.